therealcybersecpro/get-started-with-ai-chat/README.md

     output_file='data/embeddings.csv'
 )
 ```
-We have also included the `embeddings.csv` into the data directory, it was obtained by using `text-embedding-3-small` model with dimensions equals to 100.
 For each question asked from the application, we first search the answer in vector store and if the answer was found, we return the response based on data provided in the data set.
 To run the application locally with RAG model, please provide the next environmet variables:
 ```
+USE_SEARCH_SERVICE=true
 AZURE_AI_SEARCH_INDEX_NAME=index_sample
 AZURE_AI_EMBED_DEPLOYMENT_NAME=text-embedding-3-small
 ```
-If these variables were not set, or there is no Azure AI Search connection, RAG search will not be used.
+If these variables, except `USE_SEARCH_SERVICE`, which is `true` by default, were not set, or there is no Azure AI Search connection, RAG search will not be used.

 #### Local Development Server